canonical/packer-maas/rocky8/README.md

 The Packer template downloads the Rocky ISO image from the Internet.
 You can tell Packer to use a proxy by setting the HTTP_PROXY environment variable to point to your proxy server.
 You can also redefine rocky_iso_url to a local file.
 If you want to skip the base image integrity check, set iso_checksum_type to none and remove iso_checksum.

-To use a proxy during the installation define the `KS_PROXY` variable in the environment, as bellow:
+To use a proxy during the installation define the `KS_PROXY` variable in the environment, as below:

 ```shell
 export KS_PROXY="\"${HTTP_PROXY}\""